Lake Manze Adventure Camp: Information from the owner

 Game safaris take place in 4x4 vehicles which usually take 4 guests (except for airstrip transfers, when there may be up to 6 guests).

 The drives are not limited to a specific schedule but tailor-made to guests' wishes.

-	Game drives can be in the morning, or in the afternoon, or for a full day.
+Game drives can be in the morning or in the afternoon.

 Departure times for the drives can usually be arranged according to your preferences